apache/cordova-docs/docs/en/2.9.0/cordova/notification/notification.alert.md

 -------------------

 - Android
-- BlackBerry WebWorks (OS 5.0 and higher)
+- BlackBerry OS 5 - 7 and BlackBerry 10
 - iOS
 - Tizen
 - Windows Phone 7 and 8